 Promote the contest widely through your email list and social media pages.
 When your event is more visible, it will likely attract more participants.

 An online auction is an easy Halloween fundraiser for nonprofits.

 Ask vendors in your area to donate items that people can bid on while they’re handing out candy or hanging out in their living rooms.
-Offer a grand prize like a weekend getaway or premium seats at a local sporting event along with a variety of smaller prizes for people who won’t be likely to bid on the big-ticket items.
-Contact previous sponsors or find new sponsors for your auction.
+If you can, offer a grand prize like a weekend getaway or premium seats at a local sporting event along with a variety of smaller prizes for people who won’t be likely to bid on the big-ticket items.
+Always start by reaching out to previous sponsors before trying to find new sponsors for your auction.
+And always start local.

-Facebook is a good place for hosting online auctions because the platform makes it easy to set up an event page.
+But if you’re leery about signing up with an auction site, or want to keep your auction open to a select few, Facebook is a good place for hosting online auctions.
+The platform makes it easy to set up an event page.
 To host an auction on Facebook, create a group for the event.
 Invite people to join the group, and make it private.
 Upload photos of the items up for bid, and take bids in comments or in the direct messages platform.
 Facebook limits what you can sell, prohibiting alcohol and other regulated items.

 In the lead-up to the date of the auction, create multiple social media posts notifying people of the items they can bid on and the end date of the auction.
 Once the auction has closed, contact the winners and send them their prizes.
 Get more than one of the smaller prizes to encourage more participation.
 If you’re asking a local gas station to donate gift cards, ask for more than one card so that bidders know they have a better shot at winning.

 Haunted houses and similar scary attractions like corn mazes and haunted hayrides are popular Halloween activities, drawing in thousands throughout the season.
 If you can find a desirable location and some talented actors, set designers, and makeup artists, host a haunted house and charge admission.